kazeburo/Plack-Middleware-Expires/README.md

         $app;
     }

 # DESCRIPTION

 Plack::Middleware::Expires is Apache's mod\_expires for Plack.
 This middleware controls the setting of Expires HTTP header and the max-age directive of the Cache-Control HTTP header in server responses.

+**Note**:

-Note: Expires works only for successful response and If exists Expires HTTP header already, this middleware does not override.
+- Expires works only for successful response,
+- If an Expires HTTP header exists already, it will not be overriden by this middleware.

 # CONFIGURATIONS